Somendratripathi/Movielens_2/Fast_FM.md

 ### Paramters used in the model

+**FastFM**
 * rank : The rank of the factorization used for the second order interactions
 * epochs : The number or iterations over the training set for ALS.
 * l2_reg : L2 penalty weight for all coefficients (default=0).

+**Xlearn**
+* k
+* epoch - For machine learning tasks, one epoch consists of one full training cycle on the training set
+* lambda - regularization
+* lr - learning rate
+* optimizer - sgd, ftrl, adagrid
+* metric - metric to optimize on RMSE, MAE etc.

 ### Future Tasks
 * Engineer addition features like last movie rated, number of days since first  rated movie, movie tags, addition info imdb, wikipedia